Gil Stein (ice hockey): NHL

 He served as the National Hockey League's (NHL) general counsel and vice president under John Ziegler, Jr., and held that role for 4 years.
 In 1982, he appeared before a United States Senate committee to discuss retransmission of television signals by cable operators.

 After the owners disliked the way that Ziegler handled the 1991–92 NHL strike, they desired to abolish the position of president in favor of having a commissioner.
-He was appointed as interim president in June 22, 1992 and became full president on September 30.
+He was appointed as interim president on June 22, 1992, and became full president on September 30.
 After taking over from Ziegler, Stein fired Brian O'Neill, the longtime overseer of league discipline, and took over the position himself.
 Stein then instituted a policy of suspending players on non-game days (such as practice) rather than games for violent actions.
 Stein also attempted to block O'Neill's Hall of Fame candidacy by removing him from the board of members for the Hall (O'Neil was later elected in 1994).

-Stein also supported having NHL Players in the 1994 Winter Olympics as a way to grow NHL support in Europe.
+Stein also supported having NHL players in the 1994 Winter Olympics as a way to grow NHL support in Europe.
 Two expansion teams came in the Mighty Ducks of Anaheim and Florida Panthers during his tenure.
-The announcement of the Panthers attracted the ire of Phil Esposito, president and general manager of the young Tampa Bay Lightning (who began play one year before Florida in 1992), as Stein initially told Esposito that no teams would be added until 1996, as the Lightning were supposed to have time to develop a fanbase in the state of Florida.
+The Panthers' creation attracted the ire of Phil Esposito, president and general manager of the young Tampa Bay Lightning, who began play one year before Florida in 1992.
+Stein had initially promised Esposito that no new teams would be added until 1996 to give the Lightning time to develop a fanbase in the state of Florida.
 Esposito criticized Stein for going after expansion fees without regard to the long-term implications of franchise stability.